Tilgate Lake: Tilgate Lake Dam Project 2011

 As part of the Upper Mole Flood Alleviation Scheme, the raising of the dam at Tilgate Lake was completed in 2011, to provide additional flood storage, protecting hundreds of homes vulnerable to flooding in Furnace Green, Pound Hill, Three Bridges, Tinsley Green and Horley.

 Tilgate Park Watersports Centre

 Crawley Borough Council have created a water sports activity centre at the lake in Tilgate Park as a central feature of Crawley. activities available at Tilgate Watersports are:

 Bike Hire, Canoeing Courses, Boat Hire, Angling Membership, Boat & Board Membership, Open Water Swimming and Orienteering.

 Boating and sailing

-Available for hire (2019) are rowing boats, kayaks and canoes stand up paddle boards and mountain bikes.
-The latest up and coming sport is standup paddleboarding which is very popular.
+Available for hire (2019) are rowing boats, kayaks, canoes, stand up paddle boards and mountain bikes.

 Sailing boats were formerly available to hire from 'Dynamic adventures' but ceased in 2017, for Laser Pico's, Toppers, Optimists and a Wayfarer for holders of a RYA level 2 or above qualification.

 Mountain biking

 A variety of forest trails have been established for both beginners and experienced riders through Tilgate Forest, under the banner of the British Schools Cycling Association (BSCA).